ssanj/describe/FEATURES.md

 2. Find package of a type (http://stackoverflow.com/questions/21428795/scala-reflection-derive-package-name) [x]
 3. reflective find a type that satisfies a relationship within a hierarchy/package (http://stackoverflow.com/questions/18247002/scala-reflection-search)
 4. Given a method name, return the class in which it is defined/overridden
+5. Find instances of a type within a package.
+Eg. JsonDecoder[_] within argonaut

 ----